AKSW/maven4data/docs/how-tos/archive-code.md

 ---
-title: Archiving Code and Data
+title: Archive a Directory as a JAR
 layout: default
+parent: How-Tos
-nav_order: 35
+nav_order: 10
 ---

-# Archiving Resources
+# Archive a Directory as a JAR

 ## Synopsis

-This chapter shows how any folder can be quickly archived as a versioned maven artifact.
+This chapter shows how any folder can be quickly archived as a versioned maven artifact (of type JAR).

 ## Purpose